sscollis/stab/README.md

 1. It would be easy to remove the dependency on NR and I encourage someone to do so.
 2. You may **not** add the NR software to this repository and you may only use it if you have a valid license to do so.
-Please do so responsibly.
+3. I have not recently tested the finite-Reynolds number surface roughness solver so please use with caution.

 ## Test Cases